 The Goose and the Gander

 Not all women encounter the same brand of gender discrimination.
-Consider, for instance, a “light-skinned” African-American woman advising a “dark-skinned” African American woman how to navigate the corporate environment.
-Some advice is supremely useful to both women and garners the same results because they are both African-American.
+Consider, for instance, a “light-skinned” African-American woman advising a “dark-skinned” African-American woman how to navigate the corporate environment.
+Some advice is supremely useful to both women and garners the same results because they are both African American.
 In contrast, there are instances in a professional setting where an identical tactic is likely to result in punishment for one woman and reward for the other, different-skinned woman.
-This is the unique, and individualized landscape that people with minority identities traverse in professional settings.
+This is the unique and individualized landscape that people with minority identities traverse in professional settings.

-Not unlike skin color, gender exists on a spectrum, what is good for one is not good for all.
+Not unlike skin color, gender exists on a spectrum, and what is good for one is not good for all.
 Arguedas’s style fits many women perfectly.
 It is liberating and inspiring.
 Still, our society’s gender norms make it difficult for some women to be appropriately aggressive and also succeed in a male-dominated profession.

-Regardless of whether they are trial attorneys or construction workers, women throughout the workforce strive to find a formula to excel in their occupation that aligns with their workplace culture, and their specific level of femininity, masculinity, agency, and proficiency.
+Regardless of whether they are trial attorneys or construction workers, women throughout the workforce strive to find a formula to excel in their occupation that aligns with their workplace culture and their specific level of femininity, masculinity, agency, and proficiency.
 Both Arguedas and Bazelon advocate for empowerment of female attorneys and the reconceptualization of the styles they can adopt to become great trial attorneys.
 Each woman knows what works for her and, as Arguedas states, “There is room for all kinds in a courtroom.”
-Ultimately, both authors would prefer that judgments about their case and the evidence are more about the message, and less about the messenger.
+Ultimately, both authors would prefer that judgments about their case and the evidence are more about the message and less about the messenger.

 (Eagly & Steffen, 1986; Hess, Bridgwater, Bornstein, & Sweeney, 1980)